 Winter is notoriously harsh on boats and docks.
 While many of us experience the cold weather, even mild winters require caution and planning to avoid costly repairs come springtime.
-Just like you need to prepare a house for a safe and cost-effective chilly season, you must consider your second home, your boat and its dock, and its ability to withstand everything from wind to ice.
+Just like you need to prepare a house for a safe and cost-effective chilly season, you must consider your second home, your boat, and its dock, and its ability to withstand everything from wind to ice.
 Here are some tips on preparing and maintaining your boat and dock in the winter.

 #1 Store ALL accessories